eoisaacs/eoisaacs.github.io/_posts/2014-02-22-copper-harbor-snowshoe-broventure.md

 ![Climbing trees and then jumping out of them](http://eoisaacs.github.io/images/2014-02-22-img3.jpg)

-Like with every good adventure, tree climbing was in order.
-Snowshoing can be surprisingly exciting if you do it right.
-Snowshoe freeride is going to be the next big thing.
+Like with any good adventure, tree climbing was in order.
+Snowshoing can be as exciting as you make it.
+I think extreme snowshoing could definitely take off.

 ![Beautiful winter forest](http://eoisaacs.github.io/images/2014-02-22-img4.jpg)